nadiacollado/demo-test/README.md

 To customize the theme, you can change the `scheme` in `core/theme/app_theme.dart` to one of the available schemes or create your own.
 It is recommended to use the [FlexColorScheme Playground](https://rydmike.com/flexcolorscheme/themesplayground-latest/) to experiment and explore the available options and the affects that they have on the theme.

-More information about using the theme system in Flutter can be found in the [Flutter Starter Kit Wiki](https://github.com/8thlight/flutter-starter-kit/wiki/How-To-Use-Flutter-Theme).
+More information about using the theme system in Flutter can be found in the [Starter Kit Wiki](https://github.com/8thlight/flutter-starter-kit/wiki/How-To-Use-Flutter-Theme).

 ## Running Integration Tests